 Inspecting your plumbing system can help you recognize warning signs and correct problems early.
 Regularly check all fixtures and appliances to verify they are working properly and don’t have cracks or leaks.
 Inspect areas where your lines run along walls, ceilings and floors.
 If you don’t know, try to map some possible routes that piping could run from the front of the house, upstairs, downstairs and out of the house.
 There are specific rooms that have plumbing, such as bathrooms, laundry room, mudrooms, and kitchen.
 Inspecting areas where your lines run through your home can help to address problems before they become disastrous.

 Prevention is by far the best solution to avoid the risk of a burst pipe in your home.
-If you suspect you are at risk, schedule an inspection with High Priority Plumbing at 770.860.8110 in Atlanta or 912.373.7707 in Savannah.
+If you suspect you are at risk, schedule an inspection with High Priority Plumbing at 770.860.8110 in Atlanta.
 We perform all types of repairs on water and sewer lines.
 And our services are available 24/7 in case you have a plumbing emergency.